 #2: Optimize Mobile Ad Density.

-Ad density is a pretty old terminology in the advertising industry, but publishers rarely talk about it.
+Optimizing Mobile Ad density is one of the best ways to monetize mobile traffic.
+It is a pretty old terminology in the advertising industry, but publishers rarely talk about it.
 But it is high time to step back and measure the ad density on your mobile web pages.
 Because, if your ad density is higher than 30%, then you might be annoying your users.
 As said by the Coalition for Better Ads,

 “When mobile ads take up more than 30% of the vertical height of the main content portion of the page, the result is a disruptive ad experience, regardless of whether these ads are text, video, or static images.”